stefanhepp/notes/Workshop/CAM.md

 ```
 git clone https://bitbucket.org/jpcgt/flatcam.git
 git checkout Beta
+pip install -r requirements.txt
 ```
 You may need to make the following changes to `setup_ubuntu.sh`:
 - Install rasterio from `python3-rasterio` package instead of via pip
 - Pin pip package version `vispy==0.9.0`

+### Installation on Windows
+Use the provided Windows installer.

+For installation from source:
+- Get flatcam from my repository
+- Install Miniforge or Anaconda
+    - Recommended to create a new environment: make sure PyQt6 is not installed in the same environment.
+    - `conda install gdal` (if needed?)
+- pip install -r requirements.txt

 CAMotics
 --------